ThetAlya/ThetAlya/README.md

 My main programming software is VS Code and MySQL.
 My main editing software is Davinci Resolve, Adobe Photoshop, and Adobe Audition.
 Before I migrated to Davinci Resolve, I used to use Adobe Premiere Pro and After Effects.

-I've got a bunch of ideas in my head, but no time to make them 😭.
+I've got a bunch of ideas in my head, but no time to make them😭.

 ## **Fun Facts**:
 - I am a semi-pro player on Rainbow Six Siege